manabu-hirano/RanSAP/README.md

 ```

 Note: we did not use Entropy #2 in our paper.
 While Entropy #1 is calculated in every 4096-byte (4-KiB), Entropy #2 is sum of eight entropy that are calculated in every 256-byte.

+## Frequency asked questions

+### Q. What tool you used for collecting storage access patterns?

+A. The tool we used to collect storage access patterns is a type-I lightweight hypervisor named BitVisor.
+We created a surveillance function on BitVisor (although the function we developed has not been released yet, you can download and use the original BitVisor from https://github.com/matsu/bitvisor).

+### Q. Is this dataset for dynamic or behavioral analysis?

+A. Yes.
+We presented the results of behavioral analysis on our paper based on storage access patterns.
+We trained the ML model using storage access patterns of the 7 ransomware samples with various conditions.

+### Q. What do you mean by "access pattern" and "storage devices"?

+A. We used the word "storage access patterns" for the information of low-level input and output operations on storage devices (i.e., HDD/SSD).
+When the application runs on an OS, the application calls filesystem API of the OS, the OS then requests input and output operations to HDD/SSD via device driver; it usually uses Direct Memory Access to exchange the information between the OS and the HDD/SSD.
+We created a surveillance function in the hypervisor layer that collects such operations.

+### Q. How much ransomware samples you used?

+A.  In our paper, we trained the ML model using access patterns of the seven ransomware samples with various conditions (e.g., HDD/SSD, 120GB/250GB, different set of decoy files).
+The dataset directory "original" includes access patterns of the seven ransomware samples.
+The dataset directory "extra", on the other hand, includes access patterns of 17 Sodinokibi (REvil) variants, those on Windows 2008R2, and those on BitLocker-enabled SSD.

+### Q. What do you mean by decoy files?
+What's the difference between "-w10dirs" (decoy files) and "-largefiles" (large decoy files)?

+A. The decoy files means that files to be encrypted by ransomware samples.
+We expected that the behavioral patterns will change according to the number and the size of the decoy files because ransomware reads and writes many files in a short time.

+The suffix of "-w10dirs" means that ransomware samples were executed on Windows 7 with the directories containing about 9,872 files on the Desktop.
+The suffix of "-largefiles" means that ransomware samples were executed on Windows 7 with directories with relatively large files between 10MB and 100MB on the Desktop.
+Please read our paper for the detail.